 Grounding Green Power: Bottom-Up Perspectives on Smart Renewable Energy Policy in Developing Countries

-- Comprehensive – strives to create an enabling environment including power sector regulations, investment and financing conditions, suitable electric grid infrastructure, and technical capacity.
+- a comprehensive energy policy that creates an enabling environment, from power sector regulations to investment and financing rules, suitable electric grid infrastructure, and technical capacity;

-The paper is intended for audiences including bilateral and multilateral development agencies (the World Bank, bilateral financial institutions, and export-credit agencies); existing multilateral climate funds (Global Environmental Facility and Clean Technology Fund); as well as the new Green Climate Fund; and other international organizations like the International Renewable Energy Agency.
+These recommendations are directed at bilateral and multilateral development agencies (including the World Bank, bilateral financial institutions, and export-credit agencies), existing multilateral climate funds as well as new ones such as the Green Climate Fund; and international organizations like the UN Framework Convention on Climate Change’s new technology mechanism and the International Renewable Energy Agency.

-“Grounding Green Power; Bottom-up perspectives on smart renewable energy policy” was co-authored by Lutz Weischer, Davida Wood, Athena Ballesteros, Xing Fu-Bertaux, of the World Resources Institute and published by the German Marshall Fund of the United States in cooperation with the Heinrich Boell Foundation and WRI.
+This paper is published by the German Marshall Fund of the United States in cooperation with the Heinrich Böll Foundation and WRI.